Balkanheart/EpicorIntegration/EpicorIntegration/README.md

 Default material additions to op10
 Set condition and fields for (IF TYPE=M -> VIEWASASM = TRUE)

 Item_Master:
 Accept preload from template
 Use template but retain original preload values
-Set condition and fields for (IF TYPE=P -> SET LEAD TIME/SAFETY STOCK) Set condition and fields for (IF TYPE=M -> USEREV = TRUE, QTYBEARING = TRUE) Set condition and fields for (IF Frame of Flo-Machine -> TRACKSERIAL = TRUE) Remove Volume
+Set condition and fields for (IF TYPE=P -> SET LEAD TIME/SAFETY STOCK) //Maybe Set condition and fields for (IF TYPE=M -> USEREV = TRUE, QTYBEARING = TRUE) Set condition and fields for (IF Frame or Flo-Machine -> TRACKSERIAL = TRUE) On Warehouse Add -> Create set up to add subsequent Warehouse locations Set Planner (BAL, ADNIK, FLO)
-Only use Net Weight
-Add all fields string.ToUpper()
-On Warehouse Add -> Create set up to add subsequent Warehouse locations Set Planner (BAL, ADNIK, FLO)